prologdb/prologdb/docs/execution_plan_format.md

 Utilizes an index to read only a subset of all known predicate instances.
 Rules are not part of that lookup and are run separately.

-The first argument is the predicate similar to how it was given in the original query.
-Un-Instantiated variables and wildcards (`_`) are kept as they are.
-Terms that the index does not utilize are replaced with random variables for later use.
+The first argument is the predicate as it was given in the original query with one change: the argument that is used for the lookup is replaced by a random variable.

-The part being used to lookup the index is also replaced with a random variable.
-The second argument of `lookup/3` is that very same variable, for reference.
+The second argument makes the replacement transparent.
+Is an instance of `=/2` where the first argument is the random variable and the second argument is the term it replaces.

+The third argument is the strategy being used to look things up in the index (see below).

 E.g. a query `bar(a, Y), Y > 5` with an execution plan

     lookup(
-        bar(_G2, Y),
+        bar(a, _G6),
-        Y,
+        _G6 = Y,
         range(gt(5))
     )